larryhastings/big/README.md

 *not yet released*

 Lots of changes this time!
-Grouping by submodule:
+Grouping by submodule, then severity:

 ### text

+<dl><dd>
+#### `split_quoted_string`

+<dl><dd>

+*Breaking change.*

-* Breaking change: `split_quoted_string` has been completely re-tooled and re-written.
+`split_quoted_string` has been completely re-tooled and re-written.
 The new API is simpler, easier to understand, and conceptually sharper.
 It's a major upgrade!

 The old version is still available under a new
 name: `old_split_quoted_string`.
 It's deprecated, and will eventually be removed, but not before September 2025 (one year from now).

 Changes:
 * The value it yields has changed:
   * The old version yielded `(is_quote, segment)`, where `is_quote` was a boolean value indicating whether or not `segment` was quoted.
 If `segment` was quoted, it began and ended with (single character) quote marks.
 To reassemble the original string, join together all the `segment` strings in order.
   * The new version yields `(leading_quote, segment, trailing_quote)`,
     where `leading_quote` and `trailing_quote` are either matching quote marks or empty.
 If they're true values, the `segment` string is inside the quotes.
 To reassemble the original string, join together *all* the yielded strings in order.
 * The `backslash` parameter has been replaced by a new parameter, `escape`.
   `escape` allows specifying the escape string, which by default is '\\' (backslash).
 If you specify a false value, there will be no escape character in strings.
 * By default `quotes` only contains `'`` (single-quote) and `"` (double-quote).
 The previous version also used `"""` and `'''` as multiline quote marks by default; this is no longer true, as it was too opinionated and Python-specific.
 * `split_quoted_string` also accepts a new parameter, `state`, which sets the initial state of quoting.
 * The `triple_quotes` parameter has been removed.
 (See next bullet point.)
 * `split_quoted_string` used to use a hand-coded parser, manually analyzing each character in the input text.
   Now it uses `multisplit` to only examine the interesting substrings.  `multisplit` has a large startup cost the first time you use a particular set of iterators, but this information is cached for subsequent calls.
   Bottom line, the new version is much faster for larger workloads.
 (It's slower for trivial examples... where speed doesn't matter.)
 * Another benefit of switching to `multisplit`: `quotes` now supports quote delimiters and an escape string of any nonzero length.
 In the case of ambiguity--if more than one quote delimiter matches at a time--`split_quoted_string` will always pick the longer string.
 * `split_quoted_string` is now deliberately
   (and documented-ly) completely agnostic about newlines.
-    The previous version was, too; even though the documentation discussed triple-quoted strings vs
-    single-quoted strings, in reality it didn't ever care about newlines.
+  The previous version was, too; even though the documentation discussed triple-quoted strings vs single-quoted strings, in reality it didn't ever care about newlines.
 With the updated API, it's officially up to you to enforce the rules you want (e.g. "newlines aren't permitted in single-quoted strings.")

+</dd></dl>
+</dd></dl>

 * Breaking change: `parse_delimiters` has also been completely re-tooled, re-written... *and* re-named!